-Erudite and refined, Emilia-Romagna is a region known for its good taste and unforgettable flavors.
-The region is a major contributor to Italy’s gastronomic heritage, being the birthplace of prosciutto, parmigiano, balsamic vinegar, and pastas like tortellini and lasagne.
+Emilia-Romagna is a region known for its good taste and unforgettable flavors.
+The region is a major contributor to Italy’s gastronomic heritage, being the birthplace of prosciutto, Parmigiano, balsamic vinegar, and pasta like tortellini and lasagne.

-Emilia-Romagna is well-known for its small cities, each more famous than the next.
+In addition to Bologna, the region has several well-known, mid-sized cities.
 Modena, Ravenna, and Ferrara all host UNESCO Heritage Sites, while Parma is known in both culinary and literary circles.
-Bologna, home of the oldest university in Europe, is the capital of Emilia-Romagna.

 Map of Emilia-Romagna